Skip to main content

 • Tweet

 Born in Shropshire and raised in Cheshire, Sean is the son of a factory worker and a seamstress.
-He was educated at local state schools before studying at Cheshire College and later becoming the first in his family to earn a degree in Geography and International Development from the University of Chester.
-Sean lives in Cheshire with his wife, Zoe and are expecting their first child this summer.
+He was educated at local schools in Telford and Crewe before studying at Cheshire College and later becoming the first in his family to earn a degree in Geography and International Development from the University of Chester.
+Sean lives in East Cheshire with his wife, Zoe, and their son, Henry.

-Sean has a keen interest in space and astrophysics, having once been part of a volunteer research team that discovered an uncatalogued exo-planet.
-He’s also passionate about history and geography and can often be found walking around local historical sites across Cheshire and the surrounding countryside.
+Sean has a keen interest in space and astrophysics, having once been part of a volunteer research team that discovered an uncatalogued exoplanet.
+He is equally passionate about geography and heritage, and often enjoys exploring local historical sites across Cheshire and the surrounding countryside.

-Professionally, Sean has built a varied and successful career across education, public service, and the construction sector.
-He is a senior executive at the National Federation of Builders — the UK’s oldest construction trade body — where he leads business development, service delivery, digital transformation, and digital marketing, and has overseen innovations such as the launch of a multi-channel digital advice and advocacy platform.
-Under his leadership, the organisation has grown, and Sean uses his platform to share insights and train colleagues on the technological advancements within the construction sector particularly with the use of Artificial Intelligence.
+Sean has built a varied and successful career across education, public service, and the construction sector.
+He is a senior leader at the National Federation of Builders — the UK’s oldest construction trade body — where he leads business development, service delivery, and digital marketing.

-He previously led the office of a senior Member of Parliament and Minister, where he helped deliver over £66 million in investment, led efforts to boost rural broadband coverage and played a key role in securing funding for major NHS and regeneration projects.
-Sean was recognised as a finalist for ‘Staffer of the Year’ for his local leadership on the Homes for Ukraine refugee programme.
+Before joining the construction industry, Sean worked in the development and energy sector, and previously led the office of a senior Member of Parliament and Minister, where he helped deliver millions in investment, boosted rural broadband coverage, and secured major NHS and regeneration projects.
+He was recognised nationally as a finalist for ‘Staffer of the Year’ for his leadership on the Homes for Ukraine refugee programme.

 Sean has been a committed Conservative activist for nearly a decade, currently serving as Deputy Chairman of Congleton Conservatives.
 He has previously held roles including Area Deputy Chairman for Cheshire & Wirral, CPF Chairman, and 2019 General Election Campaign Manager.